html-project/Html-Project/README.md

 Clone this repository:
 > git clone https://github.com/zixuan75/html_project.git

-Please sure to be use the local testing server to the port 3000 (localhost:3000/): [Set up a local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server):
+Please sure to be use the local testing server to the port 3000 (localhost:3000/), see the guide, [Set up a local testing server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) or follow those steps:

 #### Python 2
 > python -m SimpleHTTPServer 3000